houi-lin/cse101-pt.w21/pa6/README.md

 # cse101-pt.w21/pa6

-The following is a set of performance tests to run on your Lex program.
-It takes five example input files and compares your results to our correct model outputs.
+The following is a set of performance tests to run on your Order program.
+It takes three example input files and compares your results to our correct model outputs.
 We have made this available to you to check your work before making your final submission.